mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

-think about people, it is real and you've got, that's why it's so important to quantify your bias and then go look and figure out what's wrong and not what's wrong with the underrepresented candidates, but what's wrong with your hiring processes or your promotion processes or.
+think about people, it is real and you've got, that's why it's so important to quantify your bias and then go look and figure out what's wrong and not what's wrong with the underrepresented candidates, but what's wrong with your hiring processes or your promotion processes or whatever.
 [00:37:33]

 **Michaela:** So you're saying that we have to be very consciously thinking and